Canadian tort law: Privacy and reputational rights

 Additionally, a person may not collect data regarding another individual without a "serious and legitimate reason", must only collect "information which is relevant to the stated objective", and may not provide such information to third parties or use it for reasons unrelated to the objective; furthermore, in the process of gathering or using such information, one may not "invade the privacy or injure the reputation" of the individual.
-In addition to the broad tortious liability established by these principles, the chapter also creates a cause of action for individual's to inspect and sue for the rectification of inaccurate information concerning them.
+In addition to the broad tortious liability established by these principles, the chapter also creates a cause of action for individuals to inspect and sue for the rectification of inaccurate information concerning them.

 This, together with the general liability established under article 1457, forms the basis for defamation and invasion of privacy as causes of action in Québec.
 To establish civil liability for defamation, the plaintiff must establish, on a balance of probabilities, the existence of an injury, a wrongful act, and of a causal connection between the two.
 A person who has made defamatory remarks will not necessarily be civilly liable for them.
 The plaintiff must further demonstrate that the person who made the remarks committed a wrongful act.
 Therefore, communicating false information is not, in itself, a wrongful act.
 In 1994, the Court of Appeal of Quebec held that defamation in Québec must be governed by a reasonableness standard, as opposed to the strict liability standard that was applicable at the time in the common law provinces; a defendant who made a false statement would not be held liable if it was reasonable to believe the statement was true.
 Later, in upholding the "responsible communication" defence in Grant v.
 Torstar, the Supreme Court of Canada extended this standard to the country's common law provinces as well.